activecm/rita-legacy/Readme.md

           * The value supplied for `chunk` must be between 1 and `numchunks` (inclusive)
           * If `numchunks` is set to 4, and `chunk` is set to 2, RITA will import logs from 6 am to noon
       * Rolling databases should be routinely updated with new data
-          * `numchunks` should remain constant each time `import` is ran
+          * `numchunks` should remain constant each time `import` is ran on the same rolling dataset
           * `chunk` should loop through 1 to `numchunks` (inclusive) as new data becomes available
-          * `chunk` should be reset to 1 once the last chunk has been imported
+          * `chunk` should be reset to 1 once the last chunk has been imported.
+This causes the previous chunk 1 to be removed from the dataset before the new data is imported and ensures that the rolling dataset always contains at most 24 hours worth of data.
       * RITA depends on the default naming scheme Bro/Zeek uses for hourly rotated logs.
 If your logs have been renamed, rolling imports will not work.
+In this case you should use Option 1 for creating a one-off dataset instead.

 #### Examining Data With RITA